AzureForEducation/demo-itmarketplace/README.md

 For this demo we're offering the following packages:

 1) **Linux-based Web App with MySQL Server**: When executed, this ARM Template will create on Azure two primary elements: 1 Web App shared with 1.75 GB RAM and 10 GB of local storage; 1 MySQL database with 5 GB of storage.
 This database will not be dedicated, and the performance levels will be shared between the other databases existing on that server.

+2) **Wordpress site with Container Instances**: A ARM templae that creates a storage account, configures a File Share and installs a Wordpress and MySQL into a Azure Container Instance (ACI).
+Ideal scenario for dev/test.